venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 but also including RAM access mapping,  To run again or terminate such command you will need to kill in another console!

+### Qemu and USB combinations

+USB is a combinations of host adapter and devices attached, the host adapter of the guest machine can be a qemu device or a passthrought device from real host machine.

+#### Picking a host adapter

+Dont use `-usb` command line switch, it adds usb controllers matching the emulated hardware platform.
+So by ex for the 'pc' machine type it adds the `piix3-usb-uhci` (supporting usb1) but for the 'q35' machine type it adds `usb-ehci` (for usb2 devices) with uhci companions (for usb1 devices).
+For other emulating systems like ARM mostly will use `usb-ehci`.

+There are other best options:

+1. `-device qemu-xhci,id=usb` This is the most modern way, use it with any virtual machine of linux hosts with kernel 3.2+ or modern operating systems.
+2. `-device nec-usb-xhci,id=usb` This is the most compatible way, use it with any virtual machine of linux hosts with kernel 2.6+ if previously dont work.

+When using xhci you should better not use -usb, because you would get two usb busses then, it will requires naming the usb host adapter and specifying the usb bus when adding usb devices if you want avoid qemu picking a random usb bus:
+`-device qemu-xhci,id=usb0 -device usb-tablet,bus=usb0.0  -device usb-mouse,bus=usb0.0`

+**To create a host adapter with 8 ports**: `-device qemu-xhci,p2=8,p3=8` the `p2` specifies the number of usb2 ports (which support usb1 too), and `p3` specifies the number of usb3 ports.
+It is possible to assign different counts here.
+When using `-device qemu-xhci,p2=8,p3=4` you'll get an xhci adapter where ports 1-4 support both usb2 and usb3 and ports 5-8 are usb2-only.
+Can be used to force a usb3-capable usb device into usb2 mode by plugging it into a usb2-only xhci port.
+There should rarely be a need to actually do that in practice though.

+**Recommendations for MAC and BSD setups:** `-device nec-usb-xhci,msi=Off` with also `-device isa-applesmc,osk="<yoursetup>" -smbios type=2`

+#### Using usb storage device from host real hardware

+You need the path to real device, so recommendations if that users that launch the command must be into the disk and/or usb group so can access such devices then lauch with example:

+1. First add the USB host (host inside the gues machine) using as `-device qemu-xhci,id=usb1` (or `nec-usb-xhci`)
+2. Then add the backend to the host where the storage will be as `-device usb-storage,bus=usb1.0,drive=ud1`
+3. Last then indicate the drive of the host machine to the guest
+as: `-drive if=none,id=usbstick,format=raw,file=/dev/sde`

+Where the `/dev/sde` is the device path in the host real linux of the real usb stick plugged in to pass to the guest virtual machine

 ### Qemu and network configurations

 Network configurations are the first way to configure communication support